tatmanblue/Arcus/docs/V2_Plan.md

 # Version 2

 ## Ideas/Features
-1. Stream file between CLI and service instead of service copying file directly ___Done___
-2. Support for cloud.
+1. Support for cloud.
 S3 storage, that kind of thing
-3. Service adds checks for integrity
+2. Service adds checks for integrity
-4. Service encodes or encrypts files
+3. Service encodes or encrypts files
-5. Error handling on both the service and cli
+4. Error handling on both the service and cli
-6. Review PRs and add technical updates like error handling
+5. Review PRs and add technical updates like error handling
-7. Add configuration management
+6. Add configuration management
-8. Dynamic injection for URL downloader and type conversion functions
+7. Dynamic injection for URL downloader and type conversion functions
-9. Move service GRPC handlers into separate types
+8. Move service GRPC handlers into separate types

+### Completed From list above
-10. Replace Default logger in CLI
+1. Replace Default logger in CLI  ___Done___
+2. Stream file between CLI and service instead of service copying file directly ___Done___

 ## Support for the Cloud.